 Did you know that there’s 58 corners on Bree Street?
 We dare you to rediscover them.
 Our team went for a walk about to find the new, secret and free.
-There’s a cookie store made out of kids’ dreams, a Mexican eatery with 500-year-old sauce and a wedding venue just to name a few.
+There’s tshisanyama in a secret courtyard, animal-style fries and smashburgers, a deli down an alley and a Mexican eatery with 500-year-old sauce, just to name a few.
 And of course, free First Thursdays events.

 Bree Street | Image: Lara van Zyl

 A COURTYARD DOWN AN ALLEY

 It’s the new cosy deli and bar everyone’s talking about.
 Found in a hidden courtyard, Babbi has coffees, cookies and DJs.
 In the week you can find menu items such as a toasted cheese and atchar sandwich or a beetroot, orange, and olive salad.
 On a Sunday you might even find crayfish.
 Plus, their must try is a sesame s’more dough boy cookie.

 Hours: Tuesday - Saturday, from 12pm; Sunday, from 2pm

 215 Bree Street | City Centre | @babbi.capetown | Image: Babbi

 ANOTHER HOLE-IN-THE-WALL EATERY